 Here is a simple low power inverter that converts 12V DC into 230-250V AC (DC to AC Converter).
-It can be used to power very light loads like window chargers and night lamps, or simply give shock to keep the intruders away.
+It can be used to power very light loads like window chargers and night lamps, or simply give a shock to keep the intruders away.
 The circuit is built around just two ICs, namely, IC CD4047 and IC ULN2004.

 Low Power Inverter Circuit